Have you been concerned about falls for yourself, or for an aging parent?

 Medications that affect blood pressure

-- For a list of antihypertensive medications, organized by class of drug, see “Types of Blood Pressure Medications.”
+- For a list of cardiac medications, including blood pressure medications, organized by class of drug, see “Types of Heart Medications.”

 - Despite the mixed clinical evidence, many geriatricians and other experts do recommend re-evaluating BP medications in older adults at high risk for falls.
 I describe a process for doing so here: 6 Steps to Better High Blood Pressure Treatment for Older Adults.